opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Click the thumbnails button ( |Toonz71_229| ) in the bottom bar of the browser to display files with the related icons.
+    - Click the thumbnails button (|thumbnails|) in the bottom bar of the browser to display files with the related icons.

-    - Click the list button ( |Toonz71_230| ) in the bottom bar of the browser to display files in a list with related s; click the labels at the top of the  columns to sort files accordingly; right-click the label at the top of the  columns to open the menu that allows to toggle the visualization of the  columns.
+    - Click the list button (|list|) in the bottom bar of the browser to display files in a list with related s; click the labels at the top of the  columns to sort files accordingly; right-click the label at the top of the  columns to open the menu that allows to toggle the visualization of the  columns.

 .. tip:: **To resize the browser sections:**